vacu9708/Tools-etc/Fundamental knowledge/How a browser works.md

+## DNS
+The Domain Name System (DNS) is the phonebook of the Internet.
+Web browsers interact through Internet Protocol (IP) addresses.
+DNS translates domain names to IP addresses to eliminate the need for humans to memorize IP addresses.

+# What happens when www.google.com is entered?

 ## On network
-1. The browser requests a *DNS lookup* for the URL entered into the address bar, which in turn responds with an IP address.
+1. The browser requests a **DNS lookup** for the URL entered into the address bar, which in turn responds with an IP address.
-2. The browser sets up a connection to the server via a *TCP three-way handshake*.
+2. The browser sets up a connection to the server via a **TCP three-way handshake**.
-3. (For a secure connection established over HTTPS), *TLS handshake* is performed additionally.
+3. (For a secure connection established over HTTPS), **TLS handshake** is performed additionally.
-4. The browser sends an initial *HTTP GET request* (most often to get an HTML).
+4. The browser sends an initial **HTTP GET request** (most often to get an HTML).

 ## 5. HTML, CSS, and javascript code received is parsed.
 - The *preload scanner* requests high priority resources like CSS, JavaScript, and images so that by the time the HTML parser reaches requested assets, their download may have already been started.